 Injury can strike at any time to anyone, even active-duty service members who just happened to have been on leave and out of uniform when the injury occurred.
 While the U.S. government supports its service members through TRICARE and other benefits, when your injury is caused by someone else, you deserve compensation for your pain and suffering.

-At the Law Offices of Gary Bruce, we’re experienced with dealing with members of the military and their families, and we’ll help you receive every benefit to which you are entitled, especially if you’ve been placed on profile after a serious injury that wasn’t your fault.
+At the Law Offices of Gary Bruce, our Columbus personal injury lawyers are experienced with dealing with members of the military and their families, and we’ll help you receive every benefit to which you are entitled, especially if you’ve been placed on profile after a serious injury that wasn’t your fault.
 Call today for your free case evaluation.